 An easy rule of thumb is that assessments are covered by your insurance policy if the reason for the assessment is something that would be covered by your insurance.

-The home or condo policy only will kick in to pay an assessment that is charged to you for a reason that would be covered by your insurance.
-For example, if the assessment were charged to help cover the cost of damage to the clubhouse caused by a fire, your policy would pay due to the fact that fire is a covered loss under your policy.
-However, if earth movement damaged the same building, your policy would not pay if earth movement is not a covered loss under your policy.
+If the assessment were charged to help cover the cost of damage to the clubhouse caused by a fire, your policy would pay because a fire is a covered loss under your policy.
+If the fire weren't a covered loss, then your policy would not help pay for the assessment.

-Your home/condo policy says that it will only pay the cost of assessments that are charged during the policy period.
-This is important to note because it’s possible that the actual assessment may not be charged until months after the loss causing the damage occurred.
-For example, say the hurricane happens in August, when Company X insures you.
+Assume there's a hurricane in August, when Company X insures you.
 In September, you switch your coverage to Company Y. The assessment for the portion of the hurricane damage that isn’t covered by the association’s master policy arrives in October.
-Company Y’s policy would kick in as it was in effect when the assessment was charged.
+Company Y’s policy will kick in, as it was in effect when the assessment was charged.